danevandyck/danevandyck/resume.md

 - optimization of block index schema reducing aggregate storage size by approximately forty percent

-_live migration of block storage_

-- live migration to new block storage index and object storage formats of petabytes of protected data for hundreds of customers
-- throughput approaching five gigabytes per second and hundreds of thousands of block indices per second over thousands of concurrent nodes

 _virtual block device driver_

 - read-write network block device (NBD) backed by remote block storage